yuyuyak/core-kit/sys-devel/gcc/README.txt

 * gcj is not currently supported by this ebuild.
 * graphite is not currently supported by this ebuild.
 * hardened is now supported, but we have deprecated the nopie and nossp USE flags from gentoo.

+The ebuilds in this forked repository with a _rc1 suffix are crossdev-capable